sulo61/SimpleSwipeMenuLayout-SSML/README.md

 - choose menu side: app:menuSide="Left|Right"
 - app:dynamicMenuWidth="true|false"
     - false use for better performance, background container width must be specified (like in example 200dp)
-    - true use for dynamic menu width, when background container has wrap_content width, remember to add measureMenuWidth() in view holder
+    - true use for dynamic menu width, when background container has wrap_content width

 ### Recycler View